Online Couples Therapy

-I want to help you gain clarity about what is going wrong in your relationship and what you want to do about it.
+I will help you gain clarity about what is going wrong in your relationship and what you want to do about it.

-To start, we'll feel out the fit between the three of us in the first session, to make sure that I'm someone that you both feel comfortable with.
-Aspects of my identity, particularly race and gender, may impact whether or not I will be a safe enough person for you to be vulnerable with, and differences between the two of you may mean that what feels safe for one person does not feel safe for the other.
+To start, we'll feel out the fit between the three of us in our initial consultation, to make sure that I'm someone that you feel comfortable with.
+Aspects of my identity, particularly race, gender and sexual orientation may impact whether I will be a safe enough person for you to be vulnerable with, and differences between the two of you may mean that what feels safe for one person does not for the other.

 If I'm a good enough fit, we'll schedule a first session.
 Here we will begin to identify what each member of the couple needs from the other.
 This includes differentiating between needs that you can meet on your own or with a friend or family member, and those that can only be met by your partner.

 Next we'll pinpoint the obstacles that prevent these needs from being met.
 This could be a difference in values, a time or energy deficit, built up resentment, or difficulty understanding the other's perspective.
 We will also examine the patterns of how you relate to each other, and work to interrupt those that lead to conflict and misunderstandings.

-You'll practice actively listening for the emotional undertones in your partner's requests, and demonstrating empathy for your partner's sadness, frustration and longing.
+You'll practice actively listening for the emotional needs contained in your partner's requests, and demonstrating empathy for your partner's sadness, frustration and longing.
 As the therapist I will ensure that both partners receive time to speak, guard against finger pointing and mind-reading, and encourage self-reflection.

-We'll brainstorm creative ways in which to meet the needs of each partner while accounting for the impact that this has on the other, as well as their limitations.
+We'll brainstorm creative ways in which to meet the needs of each partner while accounting for the impact that this has on the other, as well as each person's limitations.